How to Pack a Backpacking Pack for a Multi-Day Hiking Trip

 You can see one of my soft water bottles in the side pocket of my backpack

 Got any questions about how to pack a backpacking pack?
 Or any additional tips to share?
-Leave a comment below.
+Leave me a comment below.

 Leave a Reply